-As your student prepares to live off campus, it is important for them to fully understand the terms and expectations.
+As your student prepares to live off campus, it is important for them to fully understand the terms and expectations outlined in their lease.
 This list covers everything they need to know to rent responsibly.

 Breach: An act that breaks any term detailed in the lease.

 Credit report: A report of your financial history, specifically your ability to repay loans, which the management company uses to judge your reliability as a rent-paying tenant.

 Duration (or Term): The amount of time you are agreeing to be held to the lease.
 Most leases have a duration of six or twelve months.

 Guarantor (or Cosigner): A person who guarantees payment of rent by signing alongside the resident, even if they will not be living in the apartment.
 A cosigner is often required if you are unable to prove a specified amount of income.
 Often, a parent or guardian with a regular income will cosign for a student renter.

 Landlord: The person who rents and/or manages the rental property and collects payment from the tenant.

 Month-to-month: A type of duration (or term) in which the terms of the lease only apply for one month at a time, after which the tenant may re-sign or move out.